Best Software

 Key strength: AI-native CLM that reviews and negotiates against your company's playbook (not general law).
 Embedded eSignature with full audit trail.

 Differentiators: Conversational AI for drafting, review, and multi-round negotiation under your playbook.
-ISO 27001 certified, SOC 2 Type 1.
-Pricing published; implementation in days.
+ISO 27001 certified and SOC 2 Type I compliant.
+Pricing published; implementation in days in our own deployments.

 Best fit: mid-market in-house legal, sales, and procurement teams across mainland Europe, the UK, and US mid-market.